Evolving and interacting dark energy: photometric and spectroscopic synergy with DES Y3 and DESI DR2: Results

 \section{Results}

 We present our full set of results in \autoref{tab:constraints} and \autoref{tab:constraints_all} (see Appendix).
 In all data combinations we find $A_{\rm ds,piv}$ to be consistent with zero within $1\sigma$.
 The exception is the DESI+SN+CMB combination, which shows a $\sim 2\sigma$ preference for non-zero $A_{\rm ds}$ seen in the background+CMB combination, and consequently tightens the $S_8$ constraint towards lower values.
 This is also reflected in the improvement of the Figure-of-Merit (FoM) when adding the DES data to the DESI+CMB+SN combination.
-In CPL we find FoM=140.65 $\rightarrow$ FoM=167.66 which constitutes a 19.2\% improvement by including DES.
-For DS we have FoM=140.43 $\rightarrow$ FoM= 215.39 which is a much larger 53.4\% improvement, highlighting how the model requires structure formation data in order to be constrained.
-As with previous analyses~\citep[see for example][]{Tsedrik:2025cwc} we find no signs of the $S_8$ tension nor of interaction.
+In CPL we find \refr{FoM=173.31 $\rightarrow$ FoM=194.76} which constitutes a \refr{12.4\%} improvement by including DES.
+For DS we have \refr{FoM=180.13 $\rightarrow$ FoM= 224.46} which is a larger \refr{24.6\%} improvement, highlighting how the model requires structure formation data in order to be constrained.

+\refr{Regarding \autoref{fig:spectro+photo}, we note that the primary CMB spectra are lensed and so include a degree of late-time structure formation information.
+This can result in the slight preference for $A_{\rm ds}>0$ in the DESI+SN+CMB combination which naturally mimics $A_{\rm L}>1$, the well-known CMB lensing amplitude anomaly~\citep[see for example][]{CosmoVerse:2025txj}.
+Furthermore, the DS model will induce an enhanced Integrated-Sachs-Wolfe effect~\citep{Pourtsidou:2016ico} at large scales, but also a modulation of the smoothing of the peaks at small scales.
+Finally, an extended parameter space and non-Gaussian posteriors with weakly constrained parameters are at risk of inducing projection effects, resulting in apparent shifts of the marginalised posteriors~\citep{Tsedrik:2025hmj}.}

+As with previous analyses~\citep[see for example][]{Tsedrik:2025cwc} we find no signs of interaction nor of the $S_8$ tension. \refr{By $S_8$ tension we mean a discrepancy between the low-$z$ clustering amplitude derived from the high-$z$ CMB measurements in $\Lambda$CDM and from the low-$z$ measurements (BAO, SN and $3\times2$pt) in CPL and DS.
+See \autoref{fig:S8argument} of Appendix for an illustration of this point and constraints from \autoref{tab:constraints}.
+Once the late-time freedom of CPL or DS is introduced, however, the value of $S_8$ inferred from the CMB alone becomes significantly broadened due to degeneracies with the dark-energy parameters and the expansion rate.
+As a consequence, the CMB-derived $S_8$ constraints in CPL and DS are not in meaningful tension with the low-redshift measurements in these models.}

 Finally, in \autoref{fig:Bayes-factor} we present the Bayes factor comparing CPL and DS across different data combinations.
 Shaded regions represent the Jeffreys' scale thresholds for the Bayes factor interpretation \citep{Trotta:2008qt}.
 These results show that DS does not alleviate the mild preference for lower $S_8$ values from DES when CMB data are included, as the interaction enhances structure growth in the region of $(w_0,w_a)$ space favoured by DESI.
 Adding SN+CMB data to DES+DESI increases the preference for CPL over DS from negligible to moderate, while removing DES reduces this preference back to negligible.